Configuration Reference#

 Default behavior: When you run

-jac add requestswithout a version, the package is installed unconstrained and then the actual installed version is queried.
+jac install requestswithout a version, the package is installed unconstrained and then the actual installed version is queried.
 A compatible-release spec (~=X.Y) is recorded -- e.g., if pip installs2.32.5,jac.tomlgetsrequests = "~=2.32".
 Thejac updatecommand also uses this format when writing updated versions back.

 [optional-dependencies]#